-I have no friends or family in CO, nor know any individula driectly affected by this shooting, the topic of school shootings is something I am very sensitive about.
-Being from Illinois, a lot of my classmates ended up at Northern Illinois University, and if you remember on February 14, 2008 a disgruntled graduate student walked into an auditorium during an afternoon class and opened fire killing 5 and wounding more than 20.
-I know of two girls that I knew and had class with dating back to middle school on through high school that were in that auditorium.
+I have no friends or family in CO, nor do I know any individual directly affected by this shooting, the topic of school shootings is something I am very sensitive about.
+Being from Illinois, a lot of my classmates ended up at Northern Illinois University, and if you remember on February 14, 2008 a disturbed graduate student walked into an auditorium during an afternoon class and opened fire killing 5 and wounding more than 20.
+I know of two girls that were in that class.
 One survived that day, and another did not.
 Being as removed from that high school as I sought to be as soon as the chance presented itself, I didn’t immediately recognized my deceased former classmate’s name, but my mother soon sent me a copy of the program that was passed out at her memorial, and I instantly remembered who it was and how we had spent most of high school in the same exact classrooms at the same exact time.
 Now, I can’t say that we were friends at all, but she was a part of my day, five times a week, for about 9 months out of the year, for over three years, and no matter how little I knew her, I still can’t believe what happened.
 In recent months I have been told news of acquaintances and friends passing away for a variety of different reasons, but still nothing bothers me more than what happened to her that afternoon.

 Now in the Middle East we see normal citizens in Syria, taking up arms against their coercive, repressive government with arms that are inferior to the Russian supplied weapons used by the Assad regime’s military, yet comparable.
 I think, based upon their recent progress this has a little to do with the previous argument.On Tuesday, President Bashar al-Assad was targeted in a bomb attack in what I like to imagine as his ‘war room’ in Damascus.
 This attack provided the largest blow to the Assad regime since the beginning of the uprising in 2011, killing his Defense Minister as well as his brother-in-law who was allegedly tasked with suppression of the uprising and the Free Syrian Army.
 Allegedly Assad was injured and flown immediately to the seaside town of Latakia.
 NOw battle rages on in the streets of Damasacus, as it appears the Assad Regime (beginning in early 70’s with Bashar’s father; Hafez) is in it’s death throws.
 Although it is very exciting to see the Syrian people rising up against a government that seeks to preserve and consolidate power, we have seen less-than democratic results in almost every case exhibited by the Arab Spring.
 The Assad family, most of the government and military are Alawites which is a sect of Shi’ite Muslim belief.
 Persecuted for much of Syria’s history, as they came to power in a bloodless coup in 1970 building strong ties to Iran over time.
 They make up around 15% of the Syrian population, yet hold most of the political power int he country and have utilized it with crushing statements of deadly power (the shelling of Hama, 1982).
 For fear of extermination of his government and power there is significant belief that Bashar will use chemical weapons as a last-ditch effort to crush the rebellion and hold onto power.
 This is a scary sentiment as they have a substantial arsenal of chemical weapons including “sarin, mustard gas and VX” that are well defended and difficult to locate.
 It is obvious that Assad does not care about the survival of his countrymen and may be seeking a ‘final solution’ to the uprising within his borders.
 Worst case scenario is that the weapons are used, The US would be compelled to intervene, but is it the right choice?
 This is a difficult question as “75,000” troops would be needed to alone fortify these stockpiles, yet would it be worth it to inject ourselves into an already precarious situation that has huge regional implications.
 It pains me to say this, but I am torn on what to do.
 Good thing I have no decision to make.